orlin/indirect/README.md

 # indirect

-Helps with managing package manager package lists for easier installs, etc.
+*managing package manager package lists, for easier installs*

 ## What it does